 Inexpensive blue and white curtains hang from the windows without darkening the room, which was definitely in my plan.
 The pattern adds just the right amount of texture along with a flattering and traditional style for this space.

 Antique pictures and treasures collected over the years adorn the newly painted white walls.
 You may see all the details of the restoration in the blog post, Old Family Home Restored.

-Having an old working brick fireplace is such a treat in the living room.
-We light it up every morning for coffee, in the cooler months, and sometimes we even enjoy it all day and evening too.
+Having an old working brick fireplace in the living room is such a treat.
+We light it up every morning for coffee in the cooler months, and sometimes we even enjoy it all day and evening too.